-In 2021, Mamamia will only refer to January 26 by its date, to acknowledge that it is not a day of celebration for all Australians.
+Mamamia only refers to January 26 by its date, to acknowledge that it is not a day of celebration for all Australians.
 If you want to be an ally this January 26, we urge you to send your MP the letter at the bottom of this page.
 It's about the Uluru Statement from the Heart, which calls for constitutional change and structural reform that recognises the sacred, ancient spiritual link Aboriginal and Torres Strait Islander people have to their land.

 For many Australians, January 26 is a date synonymous with murder and invasion.
 It's the day the British hoisted their flag at Port Jackson, signifying the beginning of two centuries of dispossession, disease epidemics, abuse, forced separation of families, violence, and policies that would permanently destroy elements of Indigenous culture.